Urhengulas/2022-ss-parallel-programming/README.md

 ![visualization of results of bench-3](./bench/bench-3.png) *Results of `bench-3`.*

-**Observations**
+**Observations** (some might be obvious)
-- performance improves when increasing the number of threads
+- performance improves when increasing the number of threads, but not linearly
-- ...
+- unexpectedly sqmt has the best performance in most cases -> this probably is to some inefficiency in the implementation of mqmt and work-stealing
+- also unexpectedly sqst has significantly worse performance than sqmt with one thread.
+I would have assumed this to be the other way around, because in sqmt the queue is inside a vector and protected by a mutex which should create some overhead, but apparently rather creates a speedup